Riyu44/MicroarrayProcessor/README.md

 - You need to have the 'fullres.jpg' as well as the 'tissue_positions.csv' file in the same directory as the code scripts for the code to work

 ## Deployment
 To deploy this project you need Python3 or above and the dependencies in the requrirements.txt file.
+Run this command in the main directory

 ```bash
 pip install -r requirements.txt